-Since each principle aimed to describe how people made order out of the disorder around them, the group of German psychologists named them "Gestalt" laws — which is German for "unified whole."
+Since each principle aimed to describe how people made an order from the disorder around them, the German psychologists named them "Gestalt" laws — which is German for "unified whole."

-Let’s briefly define the five major principles below.
+Let’s go over the five major principles below.

 The law of proximity states that objects placed in proximity to one another will be seen as a group rather than as individual parts.

 For example, Univer’s logo has 25 distinct icons.
-But because they are in close proximity, you recognize the whole "U" figure.
+But because of their specific placement, you recognize the whole "U" figure.

-The law of similarity states that when objects look similar, they will be perceived as one object or as a part of the same group.
+The law of similarity states that objects will be perceived as one object or part of the same group when they look similar.

 Sun Microsystems' logo is an excellent example of the law of similarity.
 Rather than see eight distinct U-shaped figures, you perceive the word "sun" four times, with the letter "S" broken into two parts.